larsenv/VCiicon/README.md

 <b>How You Can Help:</b>

 <p>
-If you have a meta folder for any Virtual Console game for platforms other than SNES, NES and GBA please send this to me.
+If you have a meta folder for a Virtual Console DS Game please send it to me.
 </p>

 <b>To-Do:</b>